Performance Audits & Diagnostics

 Traditional audits focus on channel optimization and conversion rates.
 They'll tell you which campaigns drove traffic, which pages convert best, and where visitors drop off.

 But they won't tell you whether you're attracting the right people, building toward something sustainable, or inadvertently training your market to see you as a commodity.
+They also won't reveal how AI systems are interpreting and categorizing your brand, or whether the traffic you're losing to no-click searches is actually helping or hurting your business.

 Here's what gets missed: teams assume that good tactical performance equals good strategic direction.
 Strong conversion rates feel like validation, but they might just mean you're really good at attracting the wrong customers.
 High engagement might signal audience interest, or it might mean you're teaching prospects to evaluate you exactly like everyone else.